quantum-entangled/matlab-assignments/Falling Sphere/README.md

 ## Investigation of the motion of a spherical body of an arbitrary material falling through a given fluid starting from any desired initial conditions.

-The task is to solve the ODE system for the sphere parameters (speed and distance) in order to consider their time dependencies.
+The task is to solve the equations of motion for the spherical body in order to define its displacement and velocity in time.